john29917958/john29917958.github.io/source/about/index.md

 2017/08 ~ now
 Position: Computer Integrated Manufacturing Engineer Major contributions:
-- Integrates separate system versions into single one and publishes to all TSMC fabs from single Git repository, two systems in total are integrated (very very old systems...)
+- Integrates separate system versions into single one and publishes to all TSMC fabs from single Git repository.
+Two systems in total are integrated (very very old systems...)
 ---

 ### NCU Object-Oriented Lab